 Find the markets on the weekends at Dongdaemun Design Plaza.

 Namdaemun Market is a very famous 24-hour market in the Myeongdong area of Seoul.
+The market is located close to the original and old fortress wall of the city.

 You find Namdaemun Market in the old part of Seoul.